ybro0ks/SimonSays/Readme.md

-The Simon Memory Game
+# Simon Memory Game

+## Project Overview

-The Simon Memory Game is a browser-based re-creation of the classic electronic memory skill game first released in 1978 by Ralph H. Baer and Howard J. Morrison.
-Inspired by the arcade game Touch Me and named after the childhood game Simon Says, Simon challenges players to repeat an increasingly complex sequence of visual cues.
-The device uses four coloured buttons, each of which lights up to form a pattern.
-T he player's goal is simple: repeat the pattern.
-But with each successful round, the game becomes faster and the sequence gets longer.
+A browser-based re-creation of the classic electronic memory game originally released in 1978 by Ralph H. Baer and Howard J. Morrison.
+Inspired by the arcade game Touch Me and named after Simon Says, this version challenges players to repeat an increasingly complex sequence of visual signals using four colored buttons.

+---

-Game Description
+## Game Description

-Starting the Game
+### Starting the Game
-Click the START button to begin.
-The game status indicator (a light beneath the START button) changes from RED to GREEN.
-The game waits 3 seconds, then the first signal is shown.
+- Click the START button.
+- Game status indicator turns from RED to GREEN.
+- A 3-second delay occurs before the first signal is shown.

-Simon Flashes a Colour
+### Simon Flashes a Colour
-One button flashes.
-The player must click the same coloured button to continue.
+- One button flashes.
+- The player must click the same color to continue.

-Sequence Builds
+### Sequence Builds
-Simon repeats the first signal and adds one more.
-The player must now repeat both signals in the correct order.
+- Simon repeats the previous sequence and adds one more flash.

-Difficulty Increases
-With each new round, Simon adds one more button to the sequence.
-The player must repeat the full pattern correctly to continue.
+- The player must repeat the entire sequence correctly.

+### Difficulty Increases
+- Each round adds a new signal to the sequence.
+- The player must keep up to avoid mistakes.

-Speed Progression
+### Speed Progression
-After the 5th, 9th, and 13th signals in a round, the game automatically increases the speed of the sequence display.
+- Speed increases automatically after:
+  - 5th signal
+  - 9th signal
+  - 13th signal

-Game Over Conditions
+### Game Over Conditions
-If the player presses the wrong button or takes longer than 5 seconds to respond, all four buttons flash five times.
-This indicates failure, and the game ends.
-The status indicator turns back to RED, and the player must press START to begin again.
+- Incorrect button click or no input within 5 seconds.
+- All four buttons flash five times.
+- Status indicator resets to RED.
+- Press START to try again.

-Score Display
+### Score Display
-After each game, the number of correctly repeated signals is shown in the display to the right of the START button.
-The highest score achieved across all attempts is shown to the left.
+- Current Score: Shown to the right of the START button.
+- High Score: Shown to the left, persists across game attempts.

+---

+## Technologies Used

+- HTML
+- CSS
+- JavaScript (Vanilla)

+---

+## How to Play

+1. Open `index.html` in a browser.
+2. Click START to begin.
+3. Follow the flashing buttons by clicking them in the correct order.
+4. Try to beat your high score.

+---

+## Notes

+- Fully interactive, real-time input validation.
+- No external libraries required.